 trade it in for a larger diamond tomorrow.

 You will receive credit for the price paid for your diamond towards a new diamond purchase.
 There is no limit on the number of times you can upgrade, and there is no re-stocking fee.
-Simply call our toll free number, speak with one of our friendly representatives, and obtain your Return Authorization Number (RA#).
+Simply call our toll free number, 1 888 527 9422, and speak with one of our friendly representatives, and obtain your Return Authorization Number (RA#).

-The original purchase price of your trade-up will be applied toward the purchase of a new diamond with at least double additional value, providing the following conditions are met:
+The original purchase price of your trade-up will be applied toward the purchase of a new diamond with at least triple the original value, providing the following conditions are met:

 A. Diamond is not damaged.